-New trucks that receive Carl Moyer funding are taking advantage of clean energy’s redeem dollar deal program, which is helping customers switch to a zero emissions solution, a combination of the CWI natural gas engine and redeem renewable natural gas (RNG) fuel.
+New trucks that receive Carl Moyer funding are taking advantage of clean energy’s redeem dollar deal program, which is helping customers switch to a zero-emissions solution, a combination of the CWI natural gas engine and redeem RNG fuel.

 Dallas – Clean Energy Fuels Corp.
-(NASDAQ: CLNE ) announced at the Airports Going Green 2017 Conference, that host airport Dallas Fort Worth International (DFW) airport awarded Clean Energy a renewable natural gas (RNG) fueling contract for the airport’s vehicle fleet.
+(NASDAQ: CLNE ) announced at the Airports Going Green 2017 Conference, that the host airport Dallas Fort Worth International (DFW) airport awarded Clean Energy a RNG fueling contract for the airport’s vehicle fleet.

 Enjoy!.
 Truck drivers like the performance of RNG trucks.
 Near-zero natural gas trucks are great for the environment, but can they hold up to the demanding business of port trucking?
 Watch what real port truck drivers have to say about the performance of today’s natural gas trucks.
 Truck drivers prefer RNG trucks over diesel.

 Can a near-zero Natural Gas truck powered by RNG really be better than a diesel truck?